Master-Data-Management-and-Curation/Scientific-Programming-Environment/lecture/ssh_guide.md

 $ ssh orfeo
 ```

 **Exercise**: Set up your SSH configuration to use the above format for logging in.
+Use this syntax to copy files with `scp`.

 ## Port Forwarding